altaga/X-Chat/README.md

         return "ok";
     }

-Finalmente la comunicacion puede resumirse en el siguiente esquema.
+Finally, the communication can be summarized in the following scheme.

 <img src="https://i.ibb.co/hRbqbgy/scheme-Connext-drawio.png">

-Todas las transacciones que mostramos en los demos pueden revisarlas en el Connext Explorer.
+All the transactions that we show in the demos can be reviewed in the Connext Explorer.

 https://connextscan.io/address/0x2A9EF6632842f2FB3da32Ac0A558B3b7062C0F13

 # Gnosis:

-En nuestro desarrollo utilizamos Gnosis MAINNET, ya que permite a nuestra aplicacion tener una layer segura y con una token nativa estable, en este caso el xDai, para nuestra aplicacion es muy benefico poder mantener las tarrifas bajas al mandar mensajes o USDC tokens desde Gnosis a cualquiera de las otras chains en Connext o a la misma chain.
+In our development we use the Gnosis MAINNET, since it allows our application to have a secure layer and with a stable native token, in this case xDai, for our application it is very beneficial to be able to keep fees low when sending messages or USDC tokens from Gnosis to any of the other chains in Connext or to the same chain.

 <img src="https://i.ibb.co/G2DPP8y/image.png">